 Had to click the link, did you?
 Now that you’re here, read on.

-Mercy’s Embrace was first posted on a fiction board.
+Mercy’s Embrace was first posted on a fiction forum.

 As you will see from the comments, I became quite good at crafting cliffhangers.

 “Do you know how you can laugh until you are hardly making any noise and you almost feel like you’re choking?
 That’s what I’m doing right now.”
 (SW)

 “Whee!
 You surely do know how to rack up the tension, Laura!
 I am so enjoying this, I cannot tell you.”
 (WB)